 - High Speed Turbo Blowers

-This is only the second application of these blowers in Colorado.
-The blowers supply all of the air for the biological process of treating the wastewater and are much more energy efficient than conventional waste water treatment blowers.
-Electricity is largest cost of these types of facilities.
-It is anticipated that this equipment will reduce energy consumption by 15%.
-Staff redirects heat from the blowers to assist in heating other parts of the building resulting in additional cost savings.
+The blowers supply all of the air for the biological process of treating the wastewater and are much more energy-efficient than conventional wastewater treatment blowers.
+Electricity is the largest cost of these types of facilities.
+This equipment reduces energy consumption by up to 15% over conventional positive-displacement blowers.

 - Outdoor Aeration Basins

-Four basins - each hold approximately 200,000 gallons of wastewater.
+Four basins - each holds approximately 200,000 gallons of wastewater.
 Each basin contains millions of pieces of IFAS Media.
 The IFAS media give the bacteria more surface area to cling to and grow.
-The Town's use of IFAS media enabled us to reduce the overall footprint of the facility by at least one third.
-For future expansion – we will not need to add acreage – just simply add more of the IFAS media.
+The Town's use of IFAS media enabled us to reduce the overall footprint of the facility by at least one-third.
+The current plant expansion project will expand this capacity by 150%.

 - 1,000 Acre Foot Re-Use Reservoir

-- Performing State and Federal Water Quality Testing
+- Perform State and Federal Water Quality Testing

-- Management of wastewater projects under the Capital Improvement Program.
+- Manage wastewater projects under the Capital Improvement Program